 Pre‐participation physicals for the upcoming athletic season will be administered by the Shorter

 University Sports Medicine Staff, Floyd Medical Center, and Rome Orthopedic Clinic.
 There are specific dates and times assigned for each sport.
 The dates can be located by going to the athletic website, choose inside athletics, scroll to sports medicine, scroll to physical dates.

 Each student-athlete is required to have a physical examination by the sports medicine staff and a physician chosen by the head trainer prior to any participation in any intercollegiate sport.
 The final decision of physical qualifications or reason for rejection is the responsibility of the team physician.
 The team physician also makes the decision on when an athlete may return to competition after a previous injury.

-Vaccines available through Student Health Services are tetanus and influenza.
-PPD (tuberculosis screening) is available and recommended for international students and any students returning from study abroad and missions in countries where tuberculosis is still prevalent (see www.cdc.gov).
-Other immunizations can be received at Floyd County Health Department and Harbin Clinic’s Department of Infectious Diseases.
+PPD (tuberculosis screening) is recommended for international students and any students returning from study abroad and missions in countries where tuberculosis is still prevalent (see www.cdc.gov).
+PPD and other immunizations can be received at Floyd County Health Department and Harbin Clinic’s Department of Infectious Diseases.